coderbyheart/coderbyheart.com/content/post/value-types.md

 ---
-title: >-
-  Value Types
+title: Value Types
-subtitle: >-
-  TypeScript
+subtitle: TypeScript
-abstract: |
+abstract: >-
-  *Value Types* are are used to enable _runtime validation_ of parameters.
+  Value Types are are used to enable runtime validation of parameters.
 This provides a simple and expressive way to ensure their validity and convey their semantic meaning in code at the same time while making this transparent for the caller.
 date: 2018-06-27T10:00+02:00
 ---